Co-Driver: John Kennard (NZ)

 Team: Ahresty Rally Team

-Fuyuhiko Takahashi is no stranger to the APRC, having competed with the Ahresty Rally team in 2015 and 2016.
+Fuyuhiko Takahashi returns to the APRC for 2018, having competed with the Ahresty Rally team in 2015, 2016 and 2017.